-- 3.6.1 A Class D Delivery Service licence may be issued to a manufacturer holding a valid Class E Small Manufacturer's licence, or to a qualified applicant for a Class E Small Manufacturer's licence. - 3.6.2 A valid Class D Delivery Service licence authorizes the manufacturer to: - a) deliver liquor manufactured by the Class E Small Manufacturer to an individual; and - b) deliver liquor manufactured by the Class E Small Manufacturer to another licensee. - 3.6.3 Liquor delivery to individuals is subject to the following conditions: - a) liquor must only be delivered to locations within Alberta where liquor possession and consumption is legal (i.e., a private residence, temporary residence or office). - b) the delivery person must be at least 18 years of age, have a valid ProServe certification and either be: (Amended Dec 2019) - i) the licensee; or - ii) staff of the licensee, including contracted staff, whose actions are the responsibility of the licensee.
-(Amended Dec 2019) - C) (Deleted Dec 2019) - 3.6.4 Liquor delivery to another licensee is subject to the following conditions: - a) Liquor must only be delivered to a valid liquor licensee. - b) The delivery person must be at least 18 years of age, have a valid ProServe certification and either be: (Amended Dec 2019) - i) the licensee; or - ii) staff of the licensee, including contracted staff, whose actions are the responsibility of the licensee.
-(Amended Dec 2019) - c) Only liquor the liquor licensee orders may be delivered to the licensee.
+- 3.6.1 A Small Manufacturer or Manufacturer holding a valid Class D Manufacturer's Off Sales licence, is automatically approved for a Class D Delivery Service licence.
+(Amended May 2021) - 3.6.2 Liquor to fill orders must be purchased from a manufacturer's off sales licence.
+(Amended May 2021) - 3.6.3 Liquor delivery to individuals is subject to the following conditions: - a) liquor must only be delivered to locations within Alberta where liquor possession and consumption is legal (i.e., a private residence, temporary residence or office). - b) the delivery person must be at least 18 years of age and either be: (Amended Dec 2020) - i) the licensee; or - ii) staff of the licensee, including contracted staff, whose actions are the responsibility of the licensee.
+(Amended Dec 2019) - iii) a delivery service licensee.
+If a store contracts with an individual or company (e.g. taxi) to deliver orders, that party must have a delivery service licence.
+The store must demand proof that a licence is in effect.
+(Added Dec 2020) - C) (Deleted Dec 2019) - d) Liquor may be delivered by a common carrier.
+(Added Dec 2020) - e) Liquor must not be delivered to a minor or intoxicated person.

+(Added Dec 2020) - f) When an order is to be delivered to an individual who appears to be under age 25, the delivery person must check photograph identification (see Subsection 7.4.).
+(Added Dec 2020) - 3.6.4 Liquor delivery to another licensee is subject to the following conditions: - a) Liquor must only be delivered to a valid liquor licensee. - b) The delivery person must be at least 18 years of age and either be: - i) the licensee; or

-Original signed by DATE ISSUED: December 17, 2019 AUTHORITY: Len Rhodes
+DATE ISSUED: May 20, 2021 AUTHORITY: Len Rhodes